puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig-installing/readme.md

 `show run` for Cisco devices, etc.).
 Assumption is that it should not take more than 240 seconds (sum of keepalive params) to show the whole configuration.
 This can be appropriately adjusted to our circumstances.

-Connection attempts would give us more flexibility if we work with unstable devices.
-It would try to ssh 3 times instead of 1 (default value).
-We should also keep in mind that the process of connecting to a device would take longer because of extra ssh attempts.

 **2. Lazy reconnection strategy**